McCoy Polygonal Barn

+Historic structure in Iowa, U.S.

 The McCoy Polygonal Barn is a historic building located near Hepburn in rural Page County, Iowa, United States.
 It was built in 1914 as a hog sale barn.
 The hexagon-shaped building features white horizontal siding, a large monitor with 12 windows, and an aerator.
 It is only one of five barns known to have been built on a farm in Iowa with a large monitor.
 Because of this building's original use as a sale barn it was needed to provide the required amount of light.
 The barn has been listed on the National Register of Historic Places since 1986.